How It Works

 | Latency | LLM round-trip per step | Native code execution |

-Traditional agents are powerful for open-ended reasoning.
+Traditional agents are good for open-ended reasoning.
 Radhflow is for pipelines where the logic is known — transforms, filters, API calls, file operations — and should execute identically every time.